-In 2014 Ducati introduced a very special version of its Panigale with the beautifully executed 1199 Superleggra (or Superlight).
-It was the logical progression from the World Superbike homologation special, the Panigale R, and it certainly lived up to its moniker with the liberal use of magnesium for the monocoque chassis and forged Marhesini wheels.
+In 2014 Ducati introduced a very special version of its Panigale with the beautifully executed 1199 Superleggera (or Superlight).
+It was the logical progression from the World Superbike homologation special, the Panigale R, and it certainly lived up to its moniker with the liberal use of magnesium for the monocoque chassis and forged Marchesini wheels.
 There was also carbon fibre for the subframe and bodywork with a sprinkling of titanium for the exhaust system, the engines connecting rods and valves, plus various fasteners.
-The 1199 was enhanced even further with latest suite of electronic acronyms, and with over 200hp on tap, the Superleggra boasted an outrageous power to weight ratio reputed to be the best of any production motorcycle.
+The 1199 was enhanced even further with latest suite of electronic acronyms, and with over 200hp on tap, the Superleggera boasted an outrageous power to weight ratio reputed to be the best of any production motorcycle.
 Only 500 these works of art were made.

 So how do you take the Superlight concept to the next level?
-Ducati revealed the answer just recently at the EICMA motorcycle show in Milan with the unveiling of the 1299 Superleggra.
-Understandably it is the search for even lighter weight and more power from the Superquadro engine that makes this motorcycle intriguing, especially with the extensive use of carbon fibre not only for the monocoque chassis and sub frame, but also the wheels.
+Ducati revealed the answer just recently at the EICMA motorcycle show in Milan with the unveiling of the 1299 Superleggera.
+Understandably it is the search for even lighter weight and more power from the Superquadro engine that makes this motorcycle intriguing, especially with the extensive use of carbon fibre not only for the monocoque chassis and sub frame but also the wheels.

-As a matter of point, when the Panigale was first released in 2011 its aluminium monocoque chassis could trace its DNA back to the Desmosedeci MotoGp racers, starting with the 2009 GP9, which used carbon fibre for the monocoque chassis and subframe (and at different times the swingarm).
+As a matter of point, when the Panigale was first released in 2011 its aluminium monocoque chassis could trace its DNA back to the Desmosedici MotoGP racers, starting with the 2009 GP9, which used carbon fibre for the monocoque chassis and subframe (and at different times the swingarm).
 Like the Panigale, it also utilised the engine as a fully stressed member.
 Casey Stoner tasted a number of victories with the carbon fibre frame but it was scrapped after Valentino Rossi joined the Ducati MotoGP team in 2011, reverting to a more familiar aluminium twin spar configuration.
-Stoner still believes there were benefits with the carbon fibre chassis on the Desmosedeci and with the release of the 1299 Superleggera it appears Ducati still have faith in the technology as well.
+Stoner still believes there were benefits with the carbon fibre chassis on the Desmosedici and with the release of the 1299 Superleggera it appears Ducati still have faith in the technology as well.
 As such, it was appropriate that the Ducati brand ambassador, and MotoGP test rider, rode the new model Superleggera onto the stage in Milan.
 Again only 500 units will be built.

 Below is the Ducati press kit, which details this amazing motorcycle.